barrabinfc/vical/site/content/about/me.md

 bg_color = "#f8fbfb"

 subtitle = ""
-description = "I'm Vitor Calejuri, a creative developer in Brazil.
-For the last ten years, I've been working with all sorts of clients, helping them build awesome apps and websites , using a disciplined vocabulary of math, science and design." logo = "/images/icons/yin_yang.svg"
+description = "I'm Vitor Calejuri, i build apps and sites.
+For the last ten years, I've been working with all sorts of clients, helping them build apps and sites, using a disciplined vocabulary of computer programming and design." logo = "/images/uploads/myself-2-low.jpg"

 aliases = [
   "/about/"